-This audit reviewed 64 AH files that had been opened by the North Central SDA during the 5-year period between January 1, 2011 and March 31, 2016.
-Thirty-four of these files remained open as of June 30, 2016, while 30 had been closed sometime between April 1, 2015 and June 30, 2016.
-Among the closed AH files, 17 concluded with a completed adoption and the granting of an Adoption Order.
-The remaining 13 closed files either had the application withdrawn by the prospective adoptive parents (9) or the application process was terminated by the MCFD Adoption worker (4).
-(Note: there was one other record audited where the application process was being terminated by the Adoption worker, but this record remained open as of June 30, 2016.)
+This audit reviewed 110 AH files that had been opened by the North Vancouver Island SDA during the 5-year period between January 1, 2011 and March 31, 2016.
+Seventy-two of these files remained open as of June 30, 2016, while 38 had been closed sometime between April 1, 2015 and June 30, 2016.
+Among the closed AH files, 15 concluded with a completed adoption and the granting of an Adoption Order.
+The remaining 23 closed files had the application withdrawn prior to the placement of a child (12), the application to adopt terminated by MCFD before the placement of a child (10), or a placement disruption occurred and the application to adopt was subsequently withdrawn (1).

-Among all 64 AH files reviewed for this audit, 26 involved a general application by prospective adoptive parents (41%), while 26 were foster to adopt applications (41%) and 12 were child specific applications involving family members (18%).
+Among all 110 AH files reviewed for this audit, 45 involved a general application by prospective adoptive parents (41%), while 38 were foster to adopt applications (35%) and 27 were child specific applications involving family members (24%).
 None of the records involved birth parent(s) voluntarily relinquishing their child and consenting to an adoption placement.